gjuoun/img-server/README.md

 #### `DELETE /api/img/delete`

-> allows user to delete their image by a given image `id`
+> allows authorized user to delete their image by a given image `id`

 Notice in the header `Authorization: Bearer <token>` and `token` must be provided.